Example configuration.yaml entry group: kitchen: name: Kitchen entities: - switch.kitchen_pin_3 climate: name: Climate entities: - sensor.bedroom_temp - sensor.porch_temp awesome_people: name: Awesome People entities: - device_tracker.dad_smith - device_tracker.mom_smith

-Check the Set State page from the Developer Tools and browse the Current entities: listing for all available entities.
+Check Developer Tools -> States and browse the Current entities: listing for all available entities.

 # Example configuration.yaml entry group: kitchen: name: Kitchen entities: - switch.kitchen_pin_3 climate: name: Climate entities: - sensor.bedroom_temp - sensor.porch_temp awesome_people: name: Awesome People entities: - device_tracker.dad_smith - device_tracker.mom_smith

 true if the group state should only turn on if all grouped entities are on.

 By default when any member of a group is